ayohana/HairSalon/README.md

 * As the salon owner, I need to be able to select a stylist, see their details, and see a list of all clients that belong to that stylist.
 * As the salon owner, I need to add new stylists to our system when they are hired.
 * As the salon owner, I need to be able to add new clients to a specific stylist.
 I should not be able to add a client if no stylists have been added.
+* As the developer, I need to assign unique IDs of stylist to each client so that I can set up a one-to-many relationship between stylists and clients.

 ## Setup/Installation Requirements